expo/expo/docs/pages/build-reference/variables.md

 ## Using secrets in environment variables

-To provide your build jobs with access to values that are too sensitive to include in your source code and git repository, you can use "Secrets".
+To provide your build jobs with access to values that are too sensitive to include in your source code and Git repository, you can use "Secrets".

 A secret is made up of a name and a value.
 The name can only contain alphanumeric characters and underscores.